Derrick Jones (cornerback): Seattle Dragons

 Jones signed with the Seattle Dragons of the XFL on January 14, 2020.
 He was waived during final roster cuts on January 22, 2020.
 Jones was signed to the XFL's practice squad team, referred to as Team 9, on January 30, 2020.
 He was re-signed by the Dragons on February 25, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Calgary Stampeders

 In early 2022, Jones signed a futures contract with the Calgary Stampeders of the Canadian Football League (CFL).
-After registering to play in the USFL he was released by the Stampeders on April 8.
+After registering to play in the United States Football League (USFL) he was released by the Stampeders on April 8.

 New Orleans Breakers

-While still under contract with the Stampeders Jones then signed a separate contract with the United States Football League and entered the 2022 USFL Draft, where he was drafted as a cornerback by the New Orleans Breakers, without informing the USFL of his contract with the Stampeders.
-On February 23, 2022 Jones denied he had made a commitment to the Stampeders.
+While still under contract with the Stampeders Jones then signed a separate contract with the USFL and entered the 2022 USFL draft, where he was drafted as a cornerback by the New Orleans Breakers, without informing the USFL of his contract with the Stampeders.
+On February 23, 2022, Jones denied he had made a commitment to the Stampeders.
 He was released by the Breakers on April 1, 2022.
 He re-signed with the Breakers on April 14, and was transferred to the team's practice squad before the start of the regular season on April 16, 2022.
 He was transferred to the active roster on April 22.

+Jones was released on April 19, 2023.